epickrram/blog-images/drafts/2016_04/kernel_network_stack_rx.md

 Using this process, we aim to ensure that we are able to handle spikes in demand, and increases in user numbers, while still achieving a consistent and low latency-profile.

+There is actually a third step to this process, which is something like 'buy new hardware' or 'modify the system to do less work', since there is only so much than tuning will buy you.

 ## Identifying a bottleneck